 That said, most Americans make more than that.
 The median household income is around $60,000 per the Census Bureau.
 But even individuals outside the national poverty guideline can still fall within ALICE.

 Households or individuals who fall into the definition of poverty can get access to food stamps and Medicaid, among other government benefits.
 That’s a cruel irony for many folks who would rather work at some shitty, low-paying job than take government help.

 One thing the working poor share with the unemployed poor on government assistance is a low credit score.
 This makes it hard to obtain loans.
 And if they do manage to borrow money, they’ll be slapped with higher-than-average interest rates.

 Why ALICE Indicates a Deeper Crisis

-According to the United Way, which releases annual ALICE reports on the struggles of America’s working poor, some 51 million American families fall under the ALICE moniker.
-The problem is most acute in Missouri, Mississippi, and Louisiana, where half of the population is struggling to make ends meet.
+According to the United Way, which releases annual ALICE reports on the struggles of America’s working poor, some 35 million American families fall under the ALICE moniker.
+The problem is most acute in Mississippi and Louisiana, where half of the population is struggling to make ends meet.